- Set the target language and “always” or “never” translate lists to tailor the experience.

 Safari on macOS and iPhone/iPad

-Safari has built-in translation, with a slightly more limited list of languages than others.
-On macOS, if the page is supported, you'll see a translation button in the Smart Search field.
-Click and choose the language to see the translated version.
+Safari has built-in translation, though its language list is somewhat more limited than some other browsers.
+On macOS, if the page supports it, you'll see a translation button in the smart search field.
+Tap it and choose the language to see the translated version.

-If you need a language that isn't listed, add it in System Preferences → Language & Region so Safari recognizes it.
-This expands the options available in the browser.
+If you need a language that isn't listed, add it in System Preferences → Language & Region so Safari can recognize it.
+This expands the browser's available language options.

-En iPhone y iPad, tap the "aA" button in the address bar and choose "Translate to Spanish" (or another supported language).
+On iPhone and iPad , tap the "aA" button in the address bar and choose "Translate to Spanish" (or another supported language).
 If this is your first time, you may need to enable the feature.
-In older versions or if you want more languages, share with the "Microsoft Translator" app from the Share menu..
+On earlier versions or if you want more languages, share with the "Microsoft Translator" app from the Share menu.

 Brave and Opera: add translation with extensions